ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 These commands control how Next.js runs:

-npm run dev → development server npm run build → creates production build npm run start → starts production server
+- npm run dev → development server
+- npm run build → creates production build
+- npm run start → starts production server

-Start the vulnerable application
+**Start the vulnerable application :**

 Now checking the structure of Folders , it should look like this :